 Japan’s conquest of the Dutch East Indies (modern Indonesia) depended heavily on securing the vast natural resources of the archipelago.
-Near Palembang, capital of South Sumatra, was an Allied airfield (‘P1’) as well as two oil refineries – Plaju and Sungei Gerong – which processed a third of all oil production in the Indies.
-Each one was defended by a garrison of around 150 troops.
-If they were captured intact, the Japanese could continue to supply their war effort and encircle the main island of Java.
+Near Palembang, capital of South Sumatra, was an Allied airfield (‘P1′) as well as two oil refineries – Plaju and Sungei Gerong – which processed a third of the Indies’ oil production.
+If the refineries were captured intact, the Japanese could continue to supply their war effort and encircle the main island of Java.

-In the early-afternoon, three reinforced KNIL platoons under Captain Ohl launched a counterattack.
+Each facility was defended by a garrison of around 150 KNIL troops.
+In the early-afternoon, three reinforced platoons under Captain Ohl launched a counterattack at Plaju.
 Covered by mortars and machine gun fire, they were able to recapture most of the refinery after intense close-range fighting.

-This scene shows Menadonese riflemen of 2nd Company, 10th Infantry Battalion as they spot a Japanese flag being removed from a distillation tower; all three were lowered by a Dutch officer and two Menadonese soldiers.
+This scene shows Menadonese riflemen of 2nd Company, 10th Infantry Battalion as they spot a Japanese flag being removed from a tower; all three were lowered by Lieutenant Van Blommenstein, Private Buntua and Private 1st Class Pelealuw.
 In the background, oil tanks and pipes that were hit by bullets and mortar shells are covering the refinery with smoke.

-The Japanese 229th Regiment captured Palembang on the night of 15th February and soon made contact with the paratroopers.
-Out of 329 who jumped, 39 were killed and 48 wounded.
-They had also lost the Sungei Gerong refinery to a demolition charge; but Plaju and its vast oil stocks had been captured relatively intact.
+The Japanese 229th Regiment captured the city on the night of 15th February, then made contact with the paratroopers the next day; out of 329 men who had jumped over the refineries, 39 were killed and 48 wounded.
+They had also lost Sungei Gerong to a delay-fused demolition charge that exploded at dawn on 15th Feb.
+But Plaju and its large oil stocks had been successfully captured with little damage.
+This major victory paved the way for a full Japanese conquest of South Sumatra and encirclement of Java.

 Sources